-Once you’ve added a domain to your SendLayer account, SendLayer will generate 5 DNS (Domain Name System) records that are unique to your domain.
+Once you’ve added a domain to your SendLayer account, SendLayer will automatically detect your domain host and generate 5 DNS (Domain Name System) records unique to your domain.

 Here are the types of DNS records that SendLayer provides:

-Each type of DNS record has a HOSTNAME and VALUE specific to your domain.
+Each DNS record type has a HOSTNAME and VALUE specific to your domain.
 You’ll need to add each of the 5 DNS records to the DNS settings in your Cloudflare account, which we’ll go over in the following steps.

 Locating DNS Settings in Cloudflare